radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 ### Properties
 * **Auth**: [AuthFormat](#authformat)[] (Required): The authorization mechanism that the proxy uses.
 * **DBProxyArn**: string (ReadOnly): The Amazon Resource Name (ARN) for the proxy.
-* **DBProxyName**: string (Required): The identifier for the proxy.
+* **DBProxyName**: string (Required, Identifier): The identifier for the proxy.
 This name must be unique for all proxies owned by your AWS account in the specified AWS Region.
 * **DebugLogging**: bool: Whether the proxy includes detailed information about SQL statements in its logs.
 * **Endpoint**: string (ReadOnly): The endpoint that you can use to connect to the proxy.
 You include the endpoint value in the connection string for a database client application.
 * **EngineFamily**: string (Required): The kinds of databases that the proxy can connect to.